An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

-where $\vv{e}_j$ is the element of the standard basis.
+where $\vv{e}_j$ is the $j$-th element of the standard basis {(i.e., $\vv{k} - \vv{e}_j$ subtracts $1$ from the $j$-th position of $\vv{k}$)}.
 In other words, we are implicitly dividing the catalyst into multiple catalysts $v = \bigoplus_j \Pi_j v$.
 We obtain a very similar result as in the univariate case (full proofs in Appendix~\ref{apx:catalyst-proofs-multivariate}). \begin{lemma} Suppose the oracle is $O(\vv{z}) = \diag(\vv{z})$ and that $\xi(\vv{z}), \tau(\vv{z})$ have degree $\le n_j$ in $z_j$ for every $j$.
 Then any feasible solution $v(\vv{z})$ to the total polynomial state conversion $\xi \mapsto \tau$ must be a polynomial of degree $\le n_j - 1$ in each variable $z_j$. \end{lemma} \begin{proof}[Proof Sketch] Consider the hyperrectangle $\calS = \{ \vv{h} \in \Z^m : 0 \le h_j < n_j \}$.
-As in Theorem~\ref{thm:feasible-space-polynomial-univariate}, we claim that if $v$ is supported outside of $\calS$, then we can find a divergent subsequence and apply Bessel's inequality to contradict $v \in L^2$. \end{proof} We thus know that $v(\vv{z})$ will follow the degree of $\xi, \tau$ just like in the univariate case.
-We now would like to apply a unitary so that we can write the catalyst as direct sum of polynomials of progressive degree.
-However, not every unitary transformation $v \mapsto Uv$ will preserve (\ref{eq:gamma-bound-constraint-multivariate-fourier}) in this case, but only the ones that commute with the oracle $O(\vv{z})$ (in the univariate case, any unitary commutes with $z$).
-In other words, $U$ should be written as a direct sum $U_1 \oplus \cdots \oplus U_m$, transforming each component $\Pi_j v \mapsto U_j \Pi_j v$ independently.
+As in Lemma~\ref{thm:feasible-space-polynomial-univariate}, we claim that if $v$ is supported outside of $\calS$, then we can find a divergent subsequence and apply Bessel's inequality to contradict $v \in L^2$. \end{proof} We thus know that $v(\vv{z})$ will follow the degree of $\xi, \tau$ just like in the univariate case.
+We now would like to apply a unitary {to obtain a triangular form}.
+However, not every unitary transformation $v \mapsto Qv$ will preserve (\ref{eq:gamma-bound-constraint-multivariate-fourier}) in this case, but only the ones that commute with the oracle $O(\vv{z})$ (in the previous sections, any unitary commutes with $z$).
+In other words, $U$ should be written as a direct sum (block-diagonal) $U_1 \oplus \cdots \oplus U_m$, transforming each component $\Pi_j v \mapsto U_j \Pi_j v$ independently.